YeduKrishnaP/SSSIHMS-Data-Transfer/README.md

 Dependencies: `Shutil`, `OS`, `PySimpleGUI`

 Turns out a scheduled task that runs when the user is not logged in will be run in a separate environment by itself, which is hidden from the user.
-So, I came up with a Minimum Program that has no GUI and just executes the code with a logger facility.
+So, I came up with a Minimum Program that has no GUI and just executes the code with a logger facility, which sends mails to a given mail list with logs as attachments.

 - [ ] Need to come up with a solution for GUI T_T